CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/CowSwapBurner.md

 ## **Pushing and Recovering Coins**

-The `push_target` function is used to transfer an leftover target coins from the burner to the `FeeCollector`.
+The `push_target` function is used to transfer any leftover target coins from the burner to the `FeeCollector`.

 Additionally, there is a recover function which lets the `owner` or `emergency_owner` of the `FeeCollector` to recover ERC20 or ETH.